-Practicing yoga and following grandma’s cooking has become a trend these days.
+Practicing yoga and following grandma’s cooking have become a trend these days.
 But it has been a part of Indian culture for centuries.
 Yoga emphasizes the simple principles of basic living.
-Practicing yoga regularly and consuming simple sattvic food helps us in maintaining our sanity during difficult times.
+Practicing yoga regularly and consuming simple sattvic food helps us maintain our sanity during difficult times.
 It also helps in living a healthy and peaceful life.
-Here is a simple Indian sattvic diet plan for weight loss and healthy life.
+Here is a simple Indian sattvic diet plan for weight loss and a healthy life.

-Ayurveda defines food into three categories namely sattvic, rajasic and tamasic that define our gunas or nature.
+Ayurveda defines food into three categories, namely sattvic, rajasic, and tamasic,c that define our gunas or nature.
 Take the Ayurveda guna’s personality test.
 These foods influence a particular kind of energy that reflects in our thought process and our nature.
-It is rightly said, “we are what we eat”.
-These categories defines and reflects our health, behavior, thinking, and mental peace.
+It is rightly said, “We are what we eat”.
+These categories define and reflect our health, behavior, thinking, and mental peace.
 Some characteristics related to the Ayurveda food pattern are as follows :

 Chhandogya Upanishad states, “āhāra śhuddhau sattva śhuddhiḥ”.
-This means consumption of sattvic foods purifies the mind and become a part of our pure conscious.
+This means consumption of sattvic foods purifies the mind and becomes a part of our pure consciousness.
 Food not only influences the thought process but also the behavior of an individual.

 Balance of the three gunas is equally important in life.
-Thus we need all the three Gunas that are rajas, tamas, and sattvic to balance our health and living.
+Thus, we need all three Gunas that are rajas, tamas, and sattvic to balance our health and living.

 Yoga emphasizes inculcating more of the Sattva guna to nurture consciousness via a healthy body and mind.

-As the name suggests the rajasic food is rich in taste that pleases the tongue.
+As the name suggests, the rajasic food is rich in taste that pleases the tongue.
 It consists of aromatic spices, onions, and garlic.
 These diets are high in empty calories.
 It does not contribute to our daily nutrient requirements.
-Rajasic food according to Vedas weakens the digestive system.
+Rajasic food, according to the Veda, weakens the digestive system.
 This diet consists of deep-fried foods, refined foods, coffee, tea, desserts, and all the comfort foods.

-Tamasic diet means something which is not in tune with nature.
-It consists of foods that are stale, chemically processed, non-vegetarian foods.
+A tamasic diet means something that is not in tune with nature.
+It consists of foods that are stale, chemically processed, and non-vegetarian.
 It also includes alcohol and cigarettes.
-Such foods are injurious to health in long run.
-These foods cause metabolic illnesses like cancer, metabolic syndrome as well as diabetes.
-Obesity-related disorders and illnesses related to the gut can also occur. increased intake of tamasic food makes the person lethargic and less productive.
+Such foods are injurious to health in the long run.
+These foods cause metabolic illnesses like cancer, metabolic syndrome as well and diabetes.
+Obesity-related disorders and illnesses related to the gut can also occur.
+Increased intake of tamasic food makes the person lethargic and less productive.

 A Sattvik diet means a very simple diet.
-It is a plant-based diet rich in fiber, low in fats, high proteins along with ample vitamins and minerals.
-Sattvik diet promotes life longevity, promotes good physical health as well as mental health.
-It includes seasonal fruits and vegetables, whole grains, pulses, sprouts, nuts, dairy foods.
-Sattvic foods according to our yoga Veda balances the person physically and spiritually.
+It is a plant-based diet rich in fiber, low in fats, high in proteins, along with ample vitamins and minerals.
+Sattvik diet promotes longevity, good physical health, as well as mental health.
+It includes seasonal fruits and vegetables, whole grains, pulses, sprouts, nuts, and dairy foods.
+Sattvic foods, according to our yoga Veda, balance the person physically and spiritually.
 It makes you calmer, focused, serene, healthy, and very productive.
-These foods are devoid of onion, garlic, chilies, and preservatives thus they can be consumed by all age groups.
+These foods are devoid of onion, garlic, chilies, and preservatives; thus, they can be consumed by all age groups.

-Not only the consumption but preparation of sattvic foods is also equally important.
-Prepare the food with mindfulness, care as well as love.
+Not only the consumption but preparation of sattvic foods is equally important.
+Prepare the food with mindfulness, care, as well as love.
 This creates energetic vibrations that are absorbed by the food and enter your body during digestion.

-Breakfast: 1 cup ginger and turmeric milk + 3-4 pieces of Dhokla + 2 tablespoons green chutney OR 3 medium sizes Idli with Sambar and chutney.
+Breakfast: 1 cup ginger and turmeric milk + 3-4 pieces of Dhokla + 2 tablespoons green chutney OR 3 medium-sized Idlis with Sambar and chutney.

 Mid-morning: 1 fruit + 1 cup Lemongrass green tea.